 - Put in place a contract with the recipient that means they must protect it to the same standards as the EEA.
 Read more about this here on the European Commission Justice website,

-By providing us with personal data, you have consented to us handling it for the purposes mentioned.
+By providing us with personal data, and reading this policy you are aware of how we are using your personal data for the purposes mentioned.
 If you would like to change the way we are able to contact you, you can simply email us with your account details and your request.

 You have the following rights under the UK data protection law.
 These rights include: